plewalle/OptimalPaths_QMTP/README.md

 The codes included herein can be used to reproduce Figs. 9.2 and 9.10 of the text, or variants on them.

-Specifically: QMTP_MLP_aux.py and QMTP_MLP_run.py are associated with Fig. 9.2, and QMTP_SQT_aux.py and QMTP_SQT_run.py are associated with Fig. 9.10.
+Specifically: QMTP_MLP_run.py is associated with Fig. 9.2, and QMTP_SQT_run.py is associated with Fig. 9.10.
+The other auxiliary codes included here define various integration, simulation, and/or plotting functions that are used in the run scripts.

 The current v1 of this code has Kraus Operators and equations of motion hard-coded for the examples shown in the textbook and in prior published works on the topic.
 Look for an update soon with added functionality to apply the basic integration tools to a wider range of examples, along with some refinements for speed and ease of use.